jacobwojoski/dice-stats/README.md

 - Deal w/ Multiple of same values (Streak or same length streak | Multiple with max number of rolls)
 - Support more die types
 - Make sure it works for other systems
-- Update Refresh Button to use this modifier instead of a global
+- Update Refresh Button to use "this" modifier instead of a global

 - Settings
     - ~~PLAYERS_SEE_GM~~            (Done v1.0.0)